 ASEP: After School Enrichment Program

-Due to current safety concerns, there will be no ASEP classes in the Fall 2021.
-We hope to have classes resume in the Spring 2022.
+Due to current safety concerns, there will be no ASEP classes in the 2021-2022 School Year.
+We hope to have classes resume in the 2022 – 2023 School Year.

 ASEP is a fully self-funded non-profit program.
 Professional instructors, chosen for their specialties, come on site at Meyerholz Elementary to teach the classes.
 Having the classes after school and on school premises, allows ASEP to offer high level education that is convenient for parents and a fraction of the cost of similar classes.
 The large number of parent volunteers are key in keeping the overhead low and the quality high.
 Classes are open to all CLIP and Meyerholz Elementary students.